Magnetized Kerr-Newman-Taub-NUT spacetimes: Thermodynamics of the Melvin-Kerr-Newman-Taub-NUT spacetimes

 and

-We note that for $b=0$, we recover the angular velocity for the Kerr-Neuman-NUT black hole \cite{Booth:2015nwa}.
+We note that for $b=0$, we recover the angular velocity for the Kerr-Newman-NUT black hole \cite{Booth:2015nwa}.
 In figures \ref{fig:OM} and \ref{fig:OM2}, we plot the angular velocity of the horizon versus different black hole parameters.

 We find the surface gravity of the black hole \be \kappa=\frac{1}{2r_+}\frac{r_+^2+l^2-a^2-q^2}{r_+^2+l^2+a^2}, \ee is the same as the Kerr-Newman-NUT black hole, and so the Hawking temperature is \be T_H=\frac{\kappa}{2\pi}. \ee